Ebiroll/qemu_esp32/README.md

 RUR 235 not implemented, TBD(pc = 40091306): /home/olas/qemu/target-xtensa/translate.c:1876
 RUR 236 not implemented, TBD(pc = 4009130b): /home/olas/qemu/target-xtensa/translate.c:1876

-The WUR and RUR instructions are specific for the ESP32.
+The WUR and RUR instructions are not implemented in qemu yet, My version has some hadling of these instructions.

 When configuring, choose